HrishikeshUchake/Ted_Talk_Recommendation_Model/README.md

 A machine learning-powered web app that recommends similar TED Talks based on user-inputted topics.
 Built with Streamlit, NLP, and deployed using Docker.

+The model converts the user input into a TF-IDF vector and makes decisions based on the cosine similarity and Pearson correlation between the input vector and the dataset, and returns the TED talk that has the highest similarity.

 ---

 ## Features